Legend of Zelda Oracle of Seasons: Subrosians

 Literally.

-A goddamn kangaroo with boxing gloves.
+A flipping kangaroo with boxing gloves.

 Released for the Gameboy Color on May 13, 2001, the game was originally designed by Flagship Co, Ltd. an independent studio that had developed games such as Resident Evil 2, Resident Evil: Code Veronica, and Dino Crisis 2.
 The game was partly begun as an effort to recreate the original Legend of Zelda published on the NES to allow a newer generation to experience the game.
 This plan was eventually dropped for a new idea.
 With the help of Shigeru Miyamoto a new trilogy, and then eventually a duology was proposed, developed, and released.